j3k0/cordova-plugin-purchase-documentation/use-cases/consumable-googleplay.md

 7. Upload a Release APK to Google Play
 8. Prepare Test Accounts

-Of couse you can skip the first few steps if you already have a working application you want to integrate the code into.
+Of course you can skip the first few steps if you already have a working application you want to integrate the code into.

 Once we have a Cordova application with IAP support enabled and everything is in place on Google Play, we will get into some coding.